AHRQ-CDS/AHRQ-CEDAR-API/doc/GettingStarted.md

 This document is aimed at software developers intending to write code that interacts with the API.
 Some familiarity with the [Hypertext Transfer Protocol (HTTP)](https://datatracker.ietf.org/doc/html/rfc2616), [Uniform Resource Locators (URLs)](https://datatracker.ietf.org/doc/html/rfc3986) and [JavaScript Object Notation (JSON)](https://datatracker.ietf.org/doc/html/rfc8259) is assumed.

+## Example Code

+A simple [demonstration C# console application](c_sharp_example.html) that uses the CEDAR API is available as an example of API usage.

 ## API Usage

 The API is used via the simple HTTP request+response pattern.
 All API requests are read-only, use the HTTP `GET` method, and each request is standalone and idempotent.